Wickersham State Historic Site

 At age 45, Wickersham was the first white man to attempt to climb up Mount McKinley.
 He had climbed every major peak of

 the Olympic Peninsula before coming to Alaska.
-While delegate to congress, Wickersham won legislation creating Mt.
+While a delegate to congress, Wickersham won legislation creating Mt.
 McKinley

 Wickersham's Scholarly Contributions